Pathoschild/smapi-mod-dump/source/~bitwisejon/OneClickShedReloader/README.md

 3. Run the game using SMAPI.

 ## Use
-Hover the cursor over a supported building to get instant info about the containers in the building that are ready to harvest and reload:
+Hover the cursor over a supported building (or entryway from inside the location) to get instant info about the containers in the building that are ready to harvest and reload:
 > ![](screenshots/building-info.png)

 Move closer to the building and left-click the outside to harvest all ready containers within: